Projects seeking funding

 Recent projects have included a rapid overhaul of our “Queen Mary” brake van, completing the long-running restoration of a Bulleid open wagon, a rapid repaint of one of our SECR 7-plank wagons, and a heavy intermediate overhaul of our Southern Engineers’ wagon.

-With fundraising by the group match-funded by the Trust, your donation makes an enormous difference to our ability to undertake this work.
+With fundraising by the group match-funded by the Trust up to £5,000 each year, your donation makes an enormous difference to our ability to undertake this work.

 |7864 – Restoration of the Maunsell Restaurant Car